27 May 2024

 People talking by a meeting table

 CMHB at Linköping University hosted the Swedish Network for Medical Humanities' meeting in May 2024.
-Jenny Widén
+Photographer: Jenny Widén

 On the 20th and 21st of May, the Centre for Medical Humanities and Bioethics (CMHB) at Linköping University hosted a meeting for the Swedish Network for Medical Humanities (SNMH) which gathered around 30 researchers from various Swedish universities.
 The purpose of the meeting was to foster dialogue between the Swedish field of medical humanities and other non-Anglosaxon fields of medical humanities in Europe.